jonaspleyer/peace-of-posters/examples/customize_boxes/main.typ

-// We begin by importing the `science-posters` package
+// We begin by importing the `peace-of-posters` package
 #import "../../../../lib.typ": *

 // Next, we specify some general settings formatting settings.